chkp-altrevin/ranchup/README.md

 ---

 ## ☁️ Kiosk Mode
 Check it out.
 It's kinda like it says.
-If you like it enough, autostart it, automte it, lock it up for your flows and make Rancher magic.
+If you like it enough, autostart it, automate it, auto lock it up for your flows and make Rancher magic.

 ```bash
 ./provision.sh --kiosk